Gianpi612/torrents2py/README.md

     # - If max page is not provided it will only fetch 1 page of torrents
     'max_pages': 50,
     # Exclude specific words from the search
-    'exclude_keywords': ['bella', "ciao"],
+    'exclude_keywords': ['bella', 'ciao'],
+    # Sort by seeds, peers and size (supports only 1 of them) - Default is None
+    'sort_by': 'size',
+    # Sort order, you can pass 'desc' for descending and 'asc' for ascending - Default is None
+    'sort_order': 'desc'
 }

-# Pass filters to search_torrents to perform a search with the specified filters
+# Perform a search with the specified filters
 results, magnet_links = search_torrents("Search input", filters)

 print("\nFiltered Search Results:")